fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

-Finally the error codes `success`, `alloc_fault`, and `array_size_error` are used to report the error status of certain procedure calla.
+Finally the error codes `success`, `alloc_fault`, and `array_size_error` are used to report the error status of certain procedure calls.
 The `succes` code indicates that no problems were found.
 The `alloc_fault` code indicates that a memory allocation failed.
 Finally the `array_size_error` indicates that on table creation `slots_bits` is less than `default_bits` or